Profile

 Neal Cary has been praised for his “robust tone and high-romantic phrasing,” and the “tremendous amount of emotion and heart” he brings to his performances.

-He has been principal cellist with the Richmond Symphony since 1988, and has served as principal cellist of the Williamsburg Symphonia since 2002.
-In 1984, he joined the faculty of the Eastern Music Festival in Greensboro, North Carolina, and has served as principal cellist there every summer since 1988.
-In August of 2012, Neal Cary was a member of the All-Star Orchestra—an orchestra comprised of some of the finest musicians in the United States.
-This orchestra was created for the production of eight television programs which aired in the fall of 2013 on various PBS stations throughout the country (but unfortunately not in the Richmond area).
+He has been principal cellist with the Richmond Symphony since 1988, and served as principal cellist of the Williamsburg Symphony from 2002-2024.
+In 1984, he joined the faculty of the Eastern Music Festival in Greensboro, North Carolina, and served as principal cellist each summer from 1988 until its unnecessary dissolution in 2025.
+Neal Cary will continue the important educational mission of EMF as envisioned by Sheldon Morgenstern, its founder, as principal cellist along with former EMF Faculty beginning in the summer of 2026 under the newly formed Eastern Festival of Music.
+Neal Cary has performed with the All-Star Orchestra—an orchestra comprised of some of the finest musicians in the United States for five of its six seasons.
+This orchestra was created for the production of television programs airing on various PBS stations throughout the country (but unfortunately not in the Richmond area).

-In addition to his symphony work, Neal Cary has been on the performing artist faculty at the College of William and Mary since 1991.
-Since 1989, Neal Cary has been a member of the Richmond Chamber Players which performs in Richmond on each Sunday in August.
+In addition to his symphony work, Neal Cary has been a member of the Applied Music Faculty at the College of William and Mary teaching both cello and chamber music since 1991.
+Since 1989, Neal Cary has been a member of the Richmond Chamber Players.

 Neal Cary’s major teachers have included Pat Ficarra, Robert Newkirk, Channing Robbins, and the world-renowned Leonard Rose.
 Mr. Cary holds a Bachelor of Music degree from the Catholic University of America, and a Master of Music degree from The Juilliard School of Music.